Application and Lottery Process

 Prospective families of The Watershed School:

-- During the application process, parents and guardians are strongly encouraged to attend the informational meeting on March 27 at 6:00 pm to learn about the philosophy, curriculum, daily operation, and unique requirements (i.e. cross-country skis!) of the school.
+- During the application process, parents and guardians are strongly encouraged to attend the informational meeting tentatively rescheduled for April 8 at 6:00 pm to learn about the philosophy, curriculum, daily operation, and unique requirements (i.e. cross-country skis!) of the school.

-- Parent(s) or guardian(s) will complete and submit The Watershed School Application Form
+- Parent(s) or guardian(s) will complete and submit The Watershed School Application Form. **Be sure to download the application before entering data (otherwise it'll show up blank).

 - Once completed, the application will be reviewed to ensure all information is included.
 If more students apply than can be accommodated (class sizes are set at 22), applicants will be drawn by lottery for admission.
-The lottery will be held at 6:00 pm on April 11 at the school.
+The lottery will be held on APRIL 30.

 - Parents of students drawn at the lottery will be notified within two days of the lottery and will be invited to attend one of two orientation tours before completing enrollment paperwork.
-Orientation tours are tentatively scheduled for 10:00 am on April 17 and 19.
+Orientation tours are tentatively scheduled for 10:00 am on April 22.

 The Watershed Charter School is a school of choice within the Fairbanks North Star Borough School District.
 A student enrolling at The Watershed School must be within the age of five and fourteen.
 In order to be eligible to apply to attend kindergarten, children must be five years old on or before September 1.
 Children must be 6 years old on or before September 1 to attend first grade.
 A copy of the child's birth certificate is required for each pupil entering kindergarten or first grade.
 All new students must submit proof of immunization or a waiver before being admitted into school.
 At least one parent, or legal guardian, must be a resident of the Fairbanks North Star Borough.